1. Overview

 • Public clients (clients without client credentials) MUST use PKCE (RFC 7636).
 Confidential clients MAY use _PKCE.

-• Native clients may use any of the three ways of receiving the response listed in section 7 of RFC 8252.
+• Native clients can use any of the three ways of receiving the response listed in section 7 of RFC 8252.

 • To use Private-Use URI Scheme Redirection a custom URI scheme must be registered when registering the client.